awsdocs/amazon-ec2-user-guide/doc_source/AccessingInstances.md

 # Connect to Your Linux Instance<a name="AccessingInstances"></a>

-Learn how to connect to the Linux instances that you launched and transfer files between your local computer and your instance\.
+Connect to the Linux instances that you launched and transfer files between your local computer and your instance\.

 To connect to a Windows instance, see [Connecting to Your Windows Instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/connecting_to_windows_instance.html) in the *Amazon EC2 User Guide for Windows Instances*\.